nils-nilsen/masters-thesis-project/README.md

 ### Usage

-To run the applications, the scene "**TestScene**" must be selected in the Unity projects.
+To run the applications, the scene **"TestScene"** must be selected in the Unity projects.
 The VR and the mobile applications can be run in Unity.
 In each case, one VR application and one mobile application belong together (e.g. [direct-audio-smartphone-app](direct-audio-smartphone-app) <-> [direct-audio-vr-app](direct-audio-vr-app)).

 The smartphone application must be started first because of the player reference (mobile user has to be player 1) for the remote procedure calls (only important for the indirect audio app).